masinger/ScriptJava/README.md

 If you want to use/access a variable in multiple commands you can ''allocate'' them with the alloc(...)-method:

     alloc(varName:String, value:Object)
 This will invoke the values ''.getClass()'' method to discover the type to be used for this variable.
-If you just want to declare it without assignig it's value you may use:
+If you just want to declare it without assigning it's value you may use:

     allocNull(varName:String, type:Class<?>)
 It will create a variable of the specified type and name.
 The value will be initilaized with ''null''.